 Johnson struggled and had a string of uncharacteristic finishes that kept him well in the championship hunt, but not near the top of the standings.

-That all changed once the Chase took the green flag, where, after a slow start in the “playoff” opener at New Hampshire, Johnson turned in one of his patented end-of-season performances that saw him finish in the top 10 the rest of the way.
+That all changed once the playoffs took the green flag, where, after a slow start in the post-season opener at New Hampshire, Johnson turned in one of his patented end-of-season performances that saw him finish in the top 10 the rest of the way.

-Overall, Johnson scored six victories, including one during the Chase, along with 17 top-five and 23 top-10 finishes.
+Overall, Johnson scored six victories, including one during the playoffs, along with 17 top-five and 23 top-10 finishes.

 In 2011, Johnson won at least one race for the 10th straight season.
 He totaled two victories and 19 other top-10 finishes in 36 starts en route to his sixth-place finish in points.

-The wins came at Talladega Superspeedway in April and at Kansas Speedway in the fall, the fourth race of the Chase.
+The wins came at Talladega Superspeedway in April and at Kansas Speedway in the fall, the fourth race of the post-season.

 Johnson’s total of five wins matched Keselowski for the series high.
 His victory in May at Darlington Raceway was the 200th points-paying Cup Series win for Hendrick Motorsports.
 Johnson’s other victories came at Dover, Indianapolis, Martinsville and Texas.

-He had race wins at Charlotte in May (when he started from the pole), Dover, Michigan and Texas; and was the No. 4 seed in the Chase for the NASCAR Sprint Cup.
+He had race wins at Charlotte in May (when he started from the pole), Dover, Michigan and Texas; and was the No. 4 seed in the playoffs.